thirraz/the-wild-oasis/application-plannning/app-features-and-requirements.md

 ## Authentication

--  users of the app are hotel employees.
+-  (DONE) users of the app are hotel employees.
 They need to be logged into the application to perform tasks

--  new users can only be signed up inside the applications (to guarantee that only actual hotel employees can get accounts)
+-  (DONE) new users can only be signed up inside the applications (to guarantee that only actual hotel employees can get accounts)

--  users should be able to upload an avatar, and change their name and password
+-  (DONE) users should be able to upload an avatar, and change their name and password

 ## Cabins